 - 1 medium yellow onion, peeled and diced

 - 2 Tbsp flour - (cornstarch can be substituted)

 - 4 large russet potatoes, peeled and diced into 1/2 inch pieces

 - 1 cup heavy cream

-- Heat large saute pan over medium high heat and brown sausage.
+- Heat large skillet over medium high heat and brown sausage.
+Drain.

-- Add minced garlic and stir to combine.
+- Add onion and minced garlic and cook slightly.

-- Drain off the grease and then add sausage and garlic to the bottom of slow cooker.
+- Add sausage, onion and garlic to the bottom of slow cooker.

-- Add bag of diced potatoes and onion, cover with chicken stock and water (if necessary) to completely cover potatoes and sausage.
+- Add peeled potatoes, cover with chicken stock and water (if necessary) to completely cover potatoes and sausage.

 - Cover and cook on LOW for 5-6 hours or HIGH for 3-4 (potatoes should be soft)

-- Whisk together heavy cream and flour until well mixed.
+- Before serving, whisk together heavy cream and cornstarch or flour until well mixed.
 Pour into slow cooker, add kale and stir to combine.

 - Cover and cook on HIGH for 30 minutes until soup has thickened slightly.

-- Taste, season according to your tastes, and serve.
+- Taste, season according to your tastes, top with bacon, and serve.

 - Set a 6-qt instant pot to the saute setting.
 Add a drizzle of olive oil and Italian sausage.
 Cook, stirring frequently, until sausage is lightly browned, about 3-5 minutes, making sure to crumble the sausage as it cooks; drain excess grease.

 - Add bacon and cook until crispy, remove with slotted spoon to a plate.

 - Add onion and garlic.
 Cook, stirring frequently, until onions have become soft, about 2-3 minutes.